Red Flags in Legal Marketing Contracts

 7. Proprietary Platform Lock-In

-• Standard platforms (Google Ads, Meta, not white-labeled mystery tools)
+• Standard platforms (Google Ads, Meta)

 • Full access to all accounts